 The management of risk is at the core of our internal control framework.
-We have a risk management policy which defines how we identify, assess and manage risks throughout the organisation and we have a defined risk appetite which enables us to effectively manage potential impact both before and after any control mitigation.
+We have a risk management policy which defines how we identify, assess and manage risks throughout the organisation and we have a defined risk appetite which enables us to effectively manage the impact on our strategy.

+Risks are assessed and quantified in terms of likelihood and potential impact both before and after any control mitigation.
 This allows us to ensure we implement controls effectively where they have the greatest impact on reducing risk in our business.

-Risks are assessed and quantified

-The Board has established a

-Risk Management Framework

-governance is in place, promotes

-a strong risk culture and expects

-everyone to adhere to these high

-reviewed annually and the board

-continually reviews operational

-risks.

-standards.
-Strategic risks are

-to ensure that effective risk

-the impact on our strategy.

-in terms of likelihood and

-& Dev Mitiaat
+The Board has established a Risk Management Framework to ensure that effective risk governance is in place, promotes a strong risk culture and expects everyone to adhere to these high standards.
+Strategic risks are reviewed annually and the board continually reviews operational